minhhotboy9x/Graph-Movies-Recommendation-System/README.md

 ```
 See in `eval.py` arguments for more details.

 > **⚠️Note:** The dataset default is splited by 7:2:1 respecting to train:val:test when running `train.py` or `val.py`.
-The random seeds are set to 0 to guarantee the deterministic dataset between trainning and evaluation.
+Random seeds are set to 0 to guarantee the deterministic dataset between trainning and evaluation.